PrefectHQ/prefect/docs/ui/organizations.md

     A service account may only be a Member of an organization.
 It can never be an organization Admin.
 You may apply any valid _workspace-level_ role to a service account.

+See the [service accounts](/ui/service-accounts/) documentation for more information.

 ## Workspace sharing

-You may give organization members and service accounts access to workspaces within an organization.
+[Workspace sharing](/ui/workspaces/#workspace-sharing) enables you to give organization members and service accounts access to workspaces within an organization.
 Each workspace within an organization may have its own members and service accounts with roles and permissions specific to that workspace.
 Organization Admins have full access to all workspaces in an organization.

 Within a workspace, select **Workspace Sharing**, then select the **+** icon to add new members or service accounts to the workspace.
 Only organization Admins and workspace Owners may add members or service accounts to a workspace.